Maddy Samoskevich: Professional

 On June 24, 2025, Samoskevich was drafted in the fifth round, 39th overall, by PWHL Vancouver in the 2025 PWHL Draft.
 She was drafted one week after her twin brother, Mackie, won the Stanley Cup with the Florida Panthers.
+On October 28, 2025, she signed a one-year contract with the Goldeneyes.

 Personal life

 Samoskevich was born to Fred and Patty Samoskevich.
 She comes from a hockey-playing family.
-Her twin brother, Mackie, is a professional ice hockey player for the Florida Panthers of the National Hockey League (NHL).
+Her twin brother, Mackie, is a professional ice hockey player for the Seattle Kraken of the National Hockey League (NHL).
 Her older sister, Melissa is a former professional ice hockey player who last played for the Connecticut Whale of the Premier Hockey Federation.

 International play

 Cooper represented the United States at the 2019 IIHF World Women's U18 Championship where she recorded one goal and one assist in five games and won a silver medal.